 Biostatistics: Biostatisticians are a highly sought-after commodity with plenty of job opportunities across research, industry and government.
 You need to be great with numbers, but also be able to communicate complex statistical concepts to those less numerate than you.
 Biostatistics can be applied across the whole range of clinical domains.
 Postgraduate qualifications are recommended.

-Occupational & Environmental Health: From assessing workplace safety compliance through to investigating impacts of environmental contaminants on exposed communities, this is a diverse field with plenty of job options.
+Occupational and Environmental Health: From assessing workplace safety compliance through to investigating impacts of environmental contaminants on exposed communities, this is a diverse field with plenty of job options.
 Postgraduate qualifications are generally recommended, although some Bachelor opportunities are available.

 Global Health: Want to improve healthcare in developing nations?
 A career in global health is both challenging and rewarding, and is far more complex than the romanticised notion of an aid worker providing disaster relief.
 If you’re interested in learning about other cultures, and advocating for basic human rights across healthcare, this might be for you.
 Due to popularity, postgraduate qualifications are generally recommended.